MrYsLab/python_banyan/docs/examples_intro.md

 ```

-Lines 20 through 36 list the packages required by banyan_base.py.
+Lines 20 through 36 lists the packages required by banyan_base.py.
 All required packages are
 automatically installed when the Python Banyan distribution is first installed.

 Note that lines 25 through 27 are commented out.
-A template for creating command line options for your component is provided at the bottom of the file.
+A template for creating command-line options for your component is provided at the bottom of the file.
-This is totally optional, but if you wish to use the template, you will need to uncomment out lines 25 through 27.
+This is totally optional, but if you wish to use the template, you will need to uncomment outlines 25 through 27.

 The template will be discussed at the [end of this discussion](#a-template-for-component-command-line-options).